seangoodvibes/DelugeDocs/docs/documentation/getting-started/device-overview/display.md

 # Display

 There are two dynamic displays for the Deluge.
-The original Deluge included a seven-segment LED display, and since 2023, the Deluge ships with a white OLED display.
+The original Deluge included a seven-segment LED display, but since 2023, the Deluge has shipped with an OLED display.

 The display doesn't change what your Deluge can do, but it does affect the way you interact with menus and display information.
 This documentation supports both displays.